-The Energy Policy Act of 2005 (P.L.
-109-58, H.R.
-6) contains many provisions relevant to alternative fuels and advanced technology vehicles.
-Among its provisions, the act expands existing tax incentives for the purchase of advanced vehicles, authorizes R&D funding for hydrogen fuel and fuel cells, and requires that the nationwide gasoline supply contain a minimum amount of ethanol or other renewable fuel.
-H.R.
-6 was signed by President Bush on August 8, 2005.
+The 109th Congress passed the Energy Policy Act of 2005 (EPAct 2005, P.L.
+109-58), which contains many provisions relevant to alternative fuels and advanced technology vehicles.
+Among its provisions, the act expanded existing tax incentives for the purchase of advanced vehicles, authorized R&D funding for hydrogen fuel and fuel cells, and required that the nationwide gasoline supply contain a minimum amount of ethanol or other renewable fuel.
+EPAct 2005 was signed by President Bush on August 8, 2005.